IEEE-UH-Manoa/sab.ieeeatuhm.com/_drafts/budget-briefing-2014-10-23.md

 * "Professions Fees for College of Nursing is $1000 and College of Engineering is $500 but isn’t engineering worth more to the community?"
   - There is  focus in fixing tuition prices before anything happens to the Professions Fees
 * The reason people should come to UH Manoa is because a student will get more for their money
+* The Vice Chancellor, Kathy Cutshaw will be presenting the situation more in detail to the CoE Faculty and staff in POST 723 on 29-10-2014 at 1:00 PM.

 #### Questions brought up by attendees
 * "What is the difference between the General funds and Tuition?"
 * "Money was lost between gross tuition and net tuition, where did that money go?"
 * "Who is in control of the University?"
 * "Why should people come to University of Hawai’i at Manoa?"

-#### Announcement of a Speaker in POST 723 on next week Wednesday at 1:00 PM.
-(Anyone remember the name of the speaker?)